yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/get_started/install/install_guide_windows.md

 .\setup_dls_env.ps1
 ```

-You are ready to use the Deep Learning Streamer.
+You are ready to use Deep Learning Streamer.
 For further instructions to run
 sample pipeline(s), please go to the [tutorial](../tutorial.md)
 There is need to manually download models.